 - Radon control

-Moisture management is the primary goal for any closed crawl space system, therefore, it is the most important requirement.
-Two basic strategies are used to manage both liquid water and water vapor: blocking sources and facilitating removal.
-Facilitating removal outlines the various ways to mitigate the moisture that will inevitably get into even a closed crawl space, whereas blocking sources describe the methods in handling factors such as roof runoff, exterior ground and surface water, humid air and evaporation from the ground and perimeter walls.
+Moisture management is the primary goal for any closed crawl space system and is the most important requirement.
+Two basic strategies are used to manage liquid water and water vapor: facilitating removal and blocking sources.
+Facilitating removal outlines the ways to mitigate the moisture that will inevitably get into even a closed crawl space.
+Blocking sources describe the methods for handling factors such as roof runoff, exterior ground and surface water, humid air and evaporation from the ground and perimeter walls.

 In addition, pest control is a priority throughout every step of installing and maintaining a closed crawl space.
-Perimeter walls are the most common path wood-destroying insects take to get from the ground to the structure so designers must pay extra attention to the materials applied to these walls.
+Perimeter walls are the most common path taken by wood-destroying insects to get from the ground to the structure, so designers must pay extra attention to the materials applied to these walls.

-Furthermore, combustion and fire safety, thermal insulation and radon control are additional requirements to keep a crawl space safe and running well without posing any danger to the home.
+Combustion and fire safety, thermal insulation and radon control are further requirements to keep a crawl space safe and running well without posing a danger to the home.

-Finding a qualified installer is a large challenge to getting a properly closed crawl space.
-To help with the process, Advanced Energy offers materials and information generated from research projects, diagnostic investigations and collaboration with a variety of professional installers and consultants across the country.
-After a qualified installer has been contacted and the design has been defined, both the homeowner and the installer will need to work with the local code official to ensure that the closed crawl space design is acceptable and meets all code requirements for the state—section R409 in the North Carolina Building Code specifically outlines the requirements of a closed crawl space.
+Finding a qualified installer can be a challenge to getting a properly closed crawl space.
+To help with the process, Advanced Energy offers materials and information generated from research projects, diagnostic investigations and collaborations with professional installers and consultants across the country.
+After an installer has been contacted and the design has been defined, the homeowner and installer will need to work with local code officials to ensure the design is acceptable and meets all code requirements for the state — section R409 of the North Carolina Building Code outlines the requirements of a closed crawl space.

-Proper scheduling and logistics is another important concern, since many strategies to manage the components of a crawl space are time-sensitive.
-For instance, as soon as the sub-flooring is installed, all crawl spaces can become ideal environments for growing mold.
-Consequently, managing the construction schedule is critical.
+Proper scheduling and logistics are another concern, since many strategies to manage the components of a crawl space are time-sensitive.
+For instance, as soon as the subflooring is installed, all crawl spaces can become ideal environments for mold.
+Consequently, adhering to a construction schedule is critical.

-Quality installers of closed crawl spaces know the importance of managing moisture and other components during the construction process.
-Likewise, most experienced installers care about the long-term performance and typically offer quality assurance options, such as a monitoring system to inform the homeowner of relative humidity levels or a water alarm to inform the homeowner of a buildup of liquid water.
+Quality installers know the importance of controlling moisture and other elements during construction.
+Likewise, most installers care about long-term performance and typically offer quality assurance options, such as a monitoring system to inform the homeowner of relative humidity levels or a buildup of liquid water.

-For those who currently have a wall-vented crawl space—don’t lose hope!
-If you are unsatisfied with your existing crawl space, there are many methods offered to either improve it or convert it into a closed space.
-However, there is much more to converting a crawl space than just closing the existing vents.
-An experienced installer will know the appropriate steps to take in order to update a conventional wall-vented crawl space.
+For those who currently have a wall-vented crawl space, don’t lose hope!
+If you are unsatisfied with your existing setup, there are many methods to either improve it or convert it to a closed space.
+However, there is much more to converting a crawl space than just closing the vents.
+An experienced installer will know the appropriate steps to take to update a conventional wall-vented crawl space.

 Basic Crawl Space Maintenance

-The crawl space may not be the most popular place in the house to explore, but a periodic inspection is imperative to ensuring that potential problems are caught early on.
-Even though basic maintenance inspections can be done by any homeowner, some may choose to hire a private home inspector or other contractor to do it for them.
+The crawl space may not be the most popular place to explore, but periodic inspection is imperative for ensuring that potential problems are caught early.
+Even though basic maintenance inspections can be done by any homeowner, some may choose to hire a home inspector or other contractor.

-Property owners should frequently replace batteries in sensors or alarms as needed, check to ensure that access doors are closed, especially in warmer weather, and ensure that there are no potentially hazardous materials in the crawl space.
-Most importantly, a homeowner needs to keep an eye on any water intrusion to make sure it is quickly drained or pumped out.
+Property owners should replace batteries in sensors or alarms as needed, check that access doors are closed, especially in warmer weather, and ensure that there are no potentially hazardous materials in the space.
+Most importantly, homeowners need to keep an eye on any water intrusion to make sure it is quickly drained or pumped out.

 Bringing Crawl Spaces to a Close

-With the help of Advanced Energy’s research and investigations, closed crawl spaces are now the standard for LEED homes.
-This research also had a major impact on the North Carolina building code, making it easier to install closed crawl spaces.
-With the proper maintenance and installation, the benefits of having a closed crawl space certainly outweigh traditionally vented spaces.
+Thanks to the help of Advanced Energy’s research and investigations, closed crawl spaces are now the standard for LEED homes and easier to install through the North Carolina Building Code.
+With proper installation and maintenance, closed crawl spaces provide benefits that outweigh traditionally vented spaces.

-Whether you are interested in updating your existing crawl space or in the process of designing and installing a new one, visit our crawlspace web page for helpful resources.
+Whether you are interested in updating your existing crawl space or in the process of designing and installing a new one, visit our crawl space webpage for additional resources.